 Disclosure: This Zizkov District Prague guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page

 Žižkov Prague is frequently considered by residents to be one of the best neighborhoods in Prague.
 And it’s easy to see why.